dbt-labs/corp/handbook/benefits.md

 #### 2. ADP - LifeCare EAP (US)

-ADP - LifeCare EAP services are eleigilbe for US employees only.
+ADP - LifeCare EAP services are eligible for US employees only.

 Learn more about the ADP - Lifecare EAP and how to access this service [here](https://www.notion.so/dbtlabs/Employee-Assistance-Programs-Resources-6a501ea70fc34f0c9d29cd430e41f137?pvs=4#c41a81f919e64558930b2050ee44230c).